Respiratory Care

 Application to the college and program are to be completed on the college website at www.ecc.edu.
 Applications are processed on a continuous basis and students are encouraged to apply early.
 Applicants are selected in the spring semester for the following fall start.
 Due to the competitive nature of the program, applicants are ranked based on their academic history and preparation.
 Once a student applies, they should contact the Respiratory Care department for further information and advisement.

 Coursework older than ten years and (P-pass) or (S-satisfactory) grades will not be transferred, and any SUNY Erie Community College course older than ten years will not be accepted or used in the ranking of the applicant.
 Courses with grades less than C will not be transferred, and any SUNY ECC course with a grade less than C will not be accepted or used in the ranking of an applicant.
-English and math placement exams will be required of all students who cannot show competency within three years of application and there is no advanced placement based on work, previous college credits or otherwise.
+There is no advanced placement based on work, previous college

 Because of the competitive nature of the program and the number of applicants, most students complete most, if not all, the general education courses prior to beginning the professional coursework.
 Applicants who do not meet minimum requirements will be individually advised to improve their academic success.
 This path provides an opportunity to meet program requirements and improve ranking.
 Students may begin this option at any time, spring, summer or fall semester.
 The Respiratory Care Program faculty will act as the student’s adviser along the way.
 Acceptance to begin Respiratory Care Program coursework will be based on a student’s academic success and space availability.